 As result, the IOC OSS is at the forefront of many important international developments and events and is responsible for the execution of many essential activities related with the promotion and coordination of best marine science and oceanographic research.
 These include the coordination and monitoring of the programmes during their entire lifetime, likely the most visible function of IOC.
 But equally important are the assessment based in scientific knowledge, data management, HAB early warning systems, setting standards and guidelines, organizing training courses, promotion of symposia, outreach and other critical tasks essential for the successful implementation of UNESCO and IOC mid term strategy.

-IOC OSS programmes include:
+IOC OSS programmes and activities include:

-WCRP World Climate Research Programme
+- WCRP World Climate Research Programme

-IOC-HAB Harmful Algal Bloom Programme
+- IOC HAB Harmful Algal Bloom Programme